 Attending a module as a guest listener is free of charge for refugees.

-Applying for a programme of study
+Applying for a study place

 If you have a higher education entrance qualification from abroad, your application for a programme of study will be pre-checked by uni-assist.
 Please submit all necessary application documents by the following dates: